The Long Shadow

 “Here at last among the plethora of predictable books on the anniversary of the great war is an intelligent and critical assessment… presented with a masterly array of sources across a busy century, at once thought-provoking and thoroughly informed.” — Richard Overy, The Guardian

-“Explores the political, cultural and social legacy of the First World War, and offers correctives to many popular delusions.
+“Offers correctives to many popular delusions.
 Perspective is critical to a comprehension of history, and Reynolds has no peer in helping us to achieve this.” — Max Hastings, The Sunday Times

 “Written by an outstanding historian at the height of his powers, The Long Shadow is a brilliant study in ‘legacies and refractions.’” — Piers Brendon, The Independent

-“This is a masterly study in every sense: by an historian at the top of his game, deploying wide-ranging research in important arguments, sustained alike with rich detail and with dry wit.” — Peter Clarke, Financial Times
+“A masterly study in every sense: by an historian at the top of his game, deploying wide-ranging research in important arguments, sustained alike with rich detail and with dry wit.” — Peter Clarke, Financial Times

 “Eloquent… This book’s deepest message is about the inescapability of history, whether we choose to live in its shadow or to turn our backs on the warnings it offers to the present.” — Christopher Clark, The Daily Mail